zacharyy/GraphicsGroupProjects/README.md

 ## PA6: Assimp Texture Loading
 The model loader from PA5 is now updated to load textures onto models.
 To run this project ```cd PA6``` then follow the instructions in the README.md.

+## PA7: Solar System
+This is a simulation of the Solar System made by using the knowlege gained from previous projects.
+To run this project ```cd PA7``` then follow the instructions in the README.md.